dennisant/rail.github.io/README.md

 If you find RAIL useful for your work, please cite:
 ```
 @article{park2021nerfies
-  author    = {Jung, Wonsuhk and Anthony, Dennis and Mishra, Utkarsh and Arachchige, Nadun and Xu, Danfei and Kousik, Shreyas},
+  author    = {Jung, Wonsuhk and Anthony, Dennis and Mishra, Utkarsh and Arachchige, Nadun and Bronars, Matthew, and Xu, Danfei and Kousik, Shreyas},
   title     = {RAIL: Reachability-Aided Imitation Learning for Safe Policy Execution,
   journal   = {},
   year      = {2024},